wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 <a href="https://wilsonmar.github.io/mac-osx-terminal">This tutorial</a> describes how to make use of Terminal to make your life easier and less frustrating.

-What Apple calls the Terminal is a Bash shell.
+What Apple calls the Terminal is what Linux people call a Bash shell.

+This information is often used as interview questions.

 <a id="Terminalz"></a>